PainfulDiodes/BeanPort/README.md

 uf2 files can be transferred to Pico with standard BOOTSEL.

+> **Note:** `picotool load -f` can trigger BOOTSEL remotely instead (see `scripts/deploy.sh`), but only once BeanPort (or any other firmware with `pico_stdio_usb`/TinyUSB running) is already on the board - a first flash, or recovering from non-USB firmware, still needs manual BOOTSEL.

 ## Possible future development

 - **STATUS/CONFIG** STATUS is designed to double as a simple command channel for anything beyond byte transfer; STATUS is read-only today.